-Shaykh Dr. Ahmad ibn Hassan al-Mu’allim mentions in his book ‘Al-Qubooriyyah (grave worship and veneration), its inception, its effect, and the stance of the scholars with regards to it – Yemen as an example’:
+Shaykh Dr. Ahmad ibn Hassan al-Mu’allim al-Yemeni mentions in his book ‘al-Qubooriyyah (grave veneration/grave worship): its inception, its effect, and the stance of the scholars with regards to it – Yemen as a case study’:

 ‘Shaykh al-Islam’s (Ibn Taymiyyah) words are supported by what the two Imams, Dhahabi, and Ibn Kathir said.
 Dhahabi says (in his Siyar A’lam al-Nubala`) in the section about Fanna (Panah) Khusraw, better known by his laqab of ʿAdud al-Dawla, one of the Buyid leaders from northern Iran, a Zaydi Shia Persian clan that rebelled against the Abbasid caliphate):

 “He (Panah Khusraw) was a zealous Shi’ite (he patronized a number of Shia scholars such as al-Mufid, and sponsored the renovation of a number of important Shia shrines) who discovered a grave in Najaf and claimed that it belongs to Imam ‘Ali, subsequently, he built a mausoleum above it and propagated Rafidi symbols and rituals, mourning processions in ‘Ashura, I’tizal (heretical Mu’tazili creed)…”

 …And Ibn Kathir said regarding the incidents in the year 347 AH: